 As you play, your brain is stimulated to integrate what you are learning in a way that is much easier to recall later.

 Recommended language games

-There are a lot of games out there for learning and maintaining a language, but not all of them understand that you are meant to be playing.
-If you don’t want your gaming to be very similar to rote memorization, check out these games.
+There are a lot of games out there for learning and maintaining a language, but some of them are pretty similar to rote memorization and not particularly fun!
+For an enjoyable educational experience, check out these games.
 The first two are available both online and as apps.
 The remaining games are all app-based games for your portable devices.

 Combining viewing and learning, this is a unique approach to acquiring a new language.
-Watch clips (movies, trailers, ads, vlogs, you name it) and interact with them to learn what is going on.
-Focus on the vocabulary and FluentU will track it for you.
+Watch clips (movies, trailers, ads, vlogs, you name it) and interact with them.
+Use this app to focus on the vocabulary, which FluentU will track you.

-If you want to learn how to speak, this is the game you need.
+If you aim to concentrate on speaking, this is the game you need.
 With speech recognition, you can learn how to sound more like a native speaker.
-It is more like practicing than gaming, but you can feel much more comfortable since you are less likely to be self-conscious with a computer program than a person.
+This app has less of a ‘gaming feel’, but it creates an environment where you are less likely to be self-conscious as you are talking to a computer program rather than a person.

-This game uses the array of games that children use to learn.
-And they are highly effective methods.
+Bravolo harnesses the array of games that children use to learn, which are highly effective methods.
 From visual recognition to pronunciation, you will have your hands full with this app.
-Want to compare how you sound compared to a native speaker?
+Want to see how you sound compared to a native speaker?
 Check it out and see where you are making your mistakes.

-There is a reason this company has won the “best education app of the year” award – their design and gameplay are clean and easy.
+There is a reason this company has won the Best Education App of the Year” award – its design and gameplay are clean and easy.
 Play through a number of mini-games to take a new approach to a single element of the language.
-The games are primarily identification games, so you will be choosing the right word based on the word in English or another form of recognizing the word with the English equivalent.
+The games are primarily identification-focused, so you will be choosing the right term based on the word in English or another form of recognizing the word with the English equivalent.

 If you are looking for a trustworthy professional translation service look no further than BeTranslated.
 Our skilled linguists are here for your translation needs; each translator is specialized in a different field, so whether you need legal documents translated or subtitles created for an audiovisual project, we have the translator for you.